slurmulon/gooey/README.md

 > Data binding for the modern web

-Gooey aims to be the first N-way (Restful API, JavaScript, DOM) data-binding library for Single Page Applications using ES6.
+Gooey aims to be a simple full-stack (Restful API, JavaScript, DOM) data-binding library for Single Page Applications built with ES6.

 ## Features